Summer Internship Opportunity Grants

 - Secure an off-campus internship.

 - Bring your internship offer letter with you to meet with your CPDC career consultant to develop learning objectives and review your resume and projected internship expense/revenue form.
-You need to attend this meeting before you can submit your application.

 - Submit your application, essay, expense/revenue form, and resume in Handshake.

 - Complete your internship and submit your completed internship questionnaire to email@example.com.

 - Meet with your career consultant to identify skills acquired or enhanced in your internship, and update your resume to reflect these skills.

 Eligibility for Students and Internships